Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Academic Visitor Visa Requirements

 You must fulfil the conditions required for a standard Visitor Visa in order to be qualified for an Academic Visitor Visa.
-Also, if you are an academic visiting the UK for a duration longer than six months, you must meet extra qualifying conditions.
+Additionally, if you are an academic visiting the UK for a period longer than six months, you must meet additional qualifying conditions.

 The requirements for eligibility for visitors are: